 We hire for the Fellows Program each year.
 Applicants may apply for more than one track.
 Both CITP and Princeton University place high value on in-person collaborations and interactions.
 As such, candidates are expected to participate in-person research at CITP.

-CITP’s fellows committee began reviewing applications on Thursday, December 15, 2022.
-Applications submitted after this date will be considered if the position has not been filled.
+CITP’s fellows committee begins reviewing applications mid-December every year.
+Applications submitted after December 1 will be considered if the position has not been filled.
 Contact information for three references must be included in the application materials.
 References will only be contacted if the candidate becomes a finalist.

-The postdoctoral track is for people who have recently received or are about to receive a Ph.D., and work on understanding and improving the relationship between technology and society.
+The postdoctoral track is for people who have recently received or are about to receive a Ph.D. or doctorate degree, and work on understanding and improving the relationship between technology and society.
 Selected candidates will be appointed at the postdoctoral research associate or more senior research rank.
-These are typically 12-month appointments, commencing on or about September 1, 2023, and can be renewed for a second-year, contingent on performance and funding.
+These are typically 12-month appointments, commencing on or about September 1, and can be renewed for a second-year, contingent on performance and funding.
 Fellows in the postdoctoral track have the option of teaching, subject to sufficient course enrollments and the approval of the Dean of the Faculty.

 Candidates are expected to have their Ph.D. on the start date of the appointment.
-The appointment will not be finalized, and an exact start date will not be set, until the candidate has successfully defended their thesis.
+The appointment will not be finalized, and an exact start date will not be set, until the candidate has successfully defended their thesis or provided proof of their doctorate degree.

-The Visiting Professionals track of the CITP fellows’ program is for professionals who hold an advanced degree —such as a M.A., Ph.D. or J.D. — and will be on leave from their full-time job.
-This includes professors on sabbatical or journalists on leave from their newsrooms.
-This fellowship appointment is roughly nine months long, and will begin on or about September 1, 2023.
-However, CITP does offer some flexibility between May 1, 2023 and October 1, 2023.
+The Visiting Professionals track is for professionals who hold an advanced degree —such as a M.A., Ph.D. or J.D. — and will be on leave from their full-time job.
+This includes professors on sabbaticals or journalists on leave from their newsrooms.
+This fellowship appointment is roughly nine months long and will begin on or about September 1.
+However, CITP does offer some flexibility between May 1 and October 1.
 The primary appointment will be at the rank of “Visiting Research Scholar” or “Visiting Professional Specialist” depending on experience.